League Cup: Aston Villa are favourites, says Paul Lambert

 "It will be a great thing.
 It can definitely play a huge part in the season turning (around)."

-Striker Andreas Weimann, who scored Villa's solitary goal in the first leg, is
+Striker Andreas Weimann, who scored Villa's solitary goal in the first leg, is available after illness.

 Goalkeeper Shay Given (hamstring) and midfielder Fabian Delph (ankle) face late fitness checks.